-- 1) Each grant can be awarded for a period of time beginning July 1st and ending September 30th of the following year.
+- Each grant can be awarded for a period of time beginning July 1st and ending September 30th of the following year.
 The Tydings Amendment can extend the grant period to 27 months by allowing unexpended funds as of September 30th to carryover for an additional 12 months.
-Funds are potentially available to LEAs/charter schools for 27 months, provided a timely budget is submitted each year. - 2) Reallocation of current year funds: With the exception of eligible charters in their first year of operation, funding for the current year that is not allocated will be distributed to eligible LEAs / charter schools based on the current formula or program needs by February. - 3) The administrative cap on Migrant funds is 20%.
+Funds are potentially available to LEAs/charter schools for 27 months, provided a timely budget is submitted each year. - 2) Reallocation of current year funds: Funding for the current year that is not allocated will be distributed to eligible LEAs / charter schools based on the current formula or program needs by February. - 3) The administrative cap on Migrant funds is 20%.